Link cobordisms and absolute gradings on link Floer homology: -modified knot Floer homology and a bound on the invariant

 \section{$t$-modified knot Floer homology and a bound on the $\Upsilon_K(t)$ invariant}

-In \cite{OSSUpsilon}, Ozsv\'{a}th, Stipsicz and Szab\'{o} define a homomorphism from the smooth concordance group $\cC$ to the group of piecewise linear, $\R$--valued functions over $[0,2]$.
-In this section, we recall their construction, and show how our grading formula and link cobordism maps yields a bound for $\Upsilon_K(t)$.
+In \cite{OSSUpsilon}, Ozsv\'{a}th, Stipsicz and Szab\'{o} define a homomorphism from the smooth concordance group to the group of piecewise linear functions from $[0,2]$ to $\R$.
+In this section, we prove our bound on $\Upsilon_K(t)$, Theorem~\ref{thm:upsiloninvariant}.